What Is a Contingency Fee and How Does it Affect You and Your Case?

 When Contingency Fees Are Not Used

-A financial incentive in the form of a contingent fee could potentially give a law firm a financial incentive to take legal actions that may not necessarily lead to the best outcome for the parties involved.
-This is especially true in cases of family law, where the victory of child custody or divorce settlement could impact the well-being of the children, or in criminal defense cases, where a financial interest could be interpreted as condoning illegal acts.
+A contingent fee could potentially give a law firm a financial incentive to take legal actions that may not necessarily lead to the best outcome for the parties involved.
+This is especially true in cases of family law, where the child custody or divorce settlement could impact the well-being of the children, or in criminal defense cases, where a financial interest could be interpreted as condoning illegal acts.

 What Happens to the Litigation Costs – Do You Still Have to Pay?

-In most situations, even if a lawyer will work for a contingency fee, the client may still need to pay for individual administrative costs—unless the contingency fee contract states explicitly the client is exempt from these fees.
+In most situations, even if a lawyer will work for a contingency fee, the client may still need to pay for individual administrative costs.
+This may be true unless the contingency fee contract explicitly states the client is exempt from these fees.
 These legal fees can include:

 These litigation costs can include: